docknetwork/crypto-wasm-ts/README.md

 - `saverEk` is the encryption key created by the decryptor during `setup` but is uncompressed.
 - `snarkProvingKey` is the proving key created by the decryptor during `setup` but is uncompressed.

-The prover then establishes the equality between the message in the BBS+ signature and the message being encrypted by using `WitnessEqualityMetaStatement` as below. `encMsgIdx` is the index of the message being encrypted in the array of signed messages under BBS+, `messages`.
+The prover then establishes the equality between the message in the BBS signature and the message being encrypted by using `WitnessEqualityMetaStatement` as below. `encMsgIdx` is the index of the message being encrypted in the array of signed messages under BBS, `messages`.
 For the second statement, there is only 1 witness, thus the index 0.

 ```ts
 const witnessEq = new WitnessEqualityMetaStatement();